tomwechsler/KVM-Virtualization-with-Rocky-Linux/A06/06_Managing_virtual_storage_using_virsh.md

     ```
     sudo virsh pool-info DB_Team
     ```
-Now the DBA team has a place to keep their VMs and storage volumes.
+Now the DB team has a place to keep their VMs and storage volumes.

 #### Managing Volumes Using 'virsh'